Is E*TRADE legit?

 Broker listed on stock exchange

-E*TRADE is listed on the following stock exchange: NASDAQ, which is a good sign for reliability.
+E*TRADE is listed on the following stock exchange: NASDAQ, which is a good sign for legitimacy.

 Why is being listed on the stock market useful?
 For two reasons: